arv-1234/CIS-4650-Project/c3/README.md

 - ShowTreeVisitor holds the definition for the visitor function and is mostly in charge as to what is printed out in the abstract syntax tree

 - SemanticAnalyzer.java holds the definition for our symbol table, type checking, and visit functions (For the symbol table)

+- CodeGenerator.java holds the definitions of the redefined visit functions

 **Limitations**
 - Program has trouble dealing with array indicies